The Best Road Trip Music for a Cross-Canada Trek

 Find out the most popular songs from the year you were born.

-Who else could occupy the number one spot on our countdown but Neil Young?
-In “Out on the Weekend,” the iconic Canadian songwriter’s melancholy melody and chord progression provides the notion of comfort in loneliness—something that long-haul drivers can relate to all too well.
-The last few minutes of the song play driver back home; as it concludes, with the driver safely in the driveway, the happy memories of the trip will be tucked away, saved as a story to tell for another day.
+Who else could occupy the top spot on our countdown but Neil Young?
+In “Out on the Weekend,” the iconic Canadian songwriter’s melancholy melody and chord progression provides a sense of comfort in loneliness—something that long-haul drivers can relate to all too well.
+The last few minutes of the song take the driver back home; as it concludes, with the driver safely in the driveway, the happy memories of the trip will be tucked away, saved as a story to tell for another day.